-Grilled Teriyaki Chicken Kabobs, a savory and sweet BBQ kabob recipe, is an easy go-to dinner idea everyone will love, all season long.
+Grilled Teriyaki Chicken Skewers are a simple, savory and sweet BBQ kabob recipe!
+These simple Chicken Teriyaki Skewers are an easy go-to dinner idea everyone will love, all season long stacked with onions, peppers and zucchini – all the summer vegetables that taste their best cooked on the grill!

 In my city of Seattle, Washington… we love teriyaki.
 In fact, in 2010, someone counted over 83 restaurants in the city with “teriyaki” in their name.